akirak/nix-desktop/README.md

 }
 ```

-The file exports an attribute set, and it must contain a mandatory `name` field.
+The file exports an attribute set, and it must contain a mandatory `name` field, which is used to uniquely identify projects.
 It will become part of the Nix derivation to be built, so it should be file name safe.

 ### XDG applications